emihsu0510/CharacterSelectScreen/README.md

 Playful yet polished: a dreamy, neon-infused digital playground where personality, emotion, and aesthetic identity come alive.

 What will you not compromise on?
-The background must always stay #0B0B12
+The background must always stay within the soft purple palette — no pure black or harsh dark modes

 ---